patilbhau1/final_tyforge/DEPLOYMENT_ENV_SETUP.md

 ## Files Reference:

-- `frontend/.env.production` - Frontend production config template
-- `backend/.env.production` - Backend production config template
+- See this guide for all required environment variables
-- Use these as reference when setting environment variables in Vercel/Render dashboards
+- Set them directly in Vercel/Render dashboards (don't commit .env.production files with secrets)